msaisiddhartha/sids-blog/content/posts/parametric-optimization-neural-networks.md

 ## Deep Dive: How Neural Networks Approximate Any Function

 Before looking at the code, it is worth understanding *why* a Neural Network can mimic your physics equation or simulation.
-This property is known as the **Universal Approximation Theorem**.
+This property is known as the **Universal Approximation Theorem** [2].

 ### 1. The Single Neuron
 A single neuron computes a weighted sum of inputs followed by a non-linear activation: